Undistraction/gatsby-starter-skeleton/README.md

 - For pages within the  `/pages` dir pull in their metadata from the file `metadata.yaml`, using a unique key.
 - Articles define their metadata in their frontmatter using `title`, `description` and `keywords` fields.

+## Favicons

+Favicons are generated automatically at all configured sizes using the image file `src/images/favicons/favicon.png`.

 ## Linting